 Circuit Advantages Disadvantages Very compact.
 High switch-off delay time.
 No residual voltage (total damping of disturbance impulse).
-For direct current (DC) applications only. s s Easy to size.
+For direct current (DC) applications only.
+S L D Easy to size.
 Polarity must be respected.
-Switch-off delay can lead to the forma- tion of a strong electric arc.
+Switch-off delay can lead to the formation of a strong electric arc.
 Sensitive to disturbance voltage pulses in power supply circuit.